 Collection development and analysis librarians work with subject librarians to build responsive and quality collections for our campus.
 As the University’s teaching, creative, and research activities change, and as new resources are added, some currently held resources may no longer be as critical as they once were.
 Regular resource reviews allow the Libraries to monitor these changes, make strategic cancelations where appropriate, reallocate funding for new resources, and cover the rising annual cost increase of resources being retained.
 Reviewing collections represents responsible spending of University resources, and it allows us to better respond to the changing needs of the University.

-When reviewing resources, collection development and analysis librarians collect usage statistics, evaluate content overlap with similar resources, and consult with liaison librarians and information desk staff for feedback.
-Liaison librarians also reach out to faculty for further input.
+When reviewing resources, collection development and analysis librarians collect usage statistics, evaluate content overlap with similar resources, and consult with subject librarians and information desk staff for feedback.
+Subject librarians also reach out to faculty for further input.
 The Libraries welcome feedback, which improves the understanding of how specific resources support teaching, research, and creative work.

 Resources that support all subjects and disciplines are periodically reviewed by the Libraries.
 These can include databases, journals, newspapers, book series, and select e-book or streaming video packages, all of which are leased or have annual subscription payments.
 Resources with perpetual access do not need review, as the Libraries purchased full ownership of them.
 These can include select e-book collections, digital archival material, and back issues of select electronic journals.